 How many times have businesses missed out on purchasing the perfect equipment because financing was not in place?
 Banks move at their own pace.
 Vendors sell to the first customer ready to provide funds.
-You sit around waiting for answers while the equipment you need sits in a warehouse, or worse in the hands of your competition.
+You sit around waiting for answers while the equipment you need sits in a warehouse, or worse, in the hands of your competition.
 Our equipment lines of credit eliminate the approval process, expediting the purchase of necessary equipment for our clients.
 Simply set up an equipment line of a credit and you’re on your way.
 Every time you find that perfect equipment, send us an invoice and we’ll immediately send funds to the vendor.
 The equipment is earning a return for your business while your competition is still waiting to hear back from their bank.

 Equipment upgrades and replacements are inevitable.
-Even careful consideration and project planning will quickly switch into overdrive once the organization decides to move forward with an IT project.
+Even careful consideration and project planning will quickly switch into overdrive once the organization decides to move forward with a project.
 Once in overdrive, the process of identifying potential financing partners, soliciting proposals, conducting due diligence, and analyzing financing terms for each and every project is both unreasonable and costly.
 It becomes an obstacle in the process of obtaining business-critical equipment and eliminates the opportunity for economies of scale.
 Particularly onerous are complex projects involving lengthy implementation and multiple vendors.
 Or worse: multiple, overlapping projects.
 In cases like this, many companies choose a lease line of credit.
 Why?
 Lease lines are typically set up for 24-60 months at a time and eliminate the need to conduct due diligence on a new vendor for each and every project.
 Better yet, they can be set up in advance of the project(s).

 If you checked any of the boxes on the list, a lease line of credit probably makes sense for your company.
 Private lenders, banks, and even the vendors themselves can provide it for you.
 Beware, however, that banks often charge set-up costs and non-utilization fees for this service, whereas private financing companies do not.
 Separately, vendor finance solutions will frequently not include products from other sources in the financing package, and are therefore a short-term solution.
 With any of these providers, a deposit is typically required.